Plant

 Basil can become leggy when its stems begin to become long but thin, typically as young seedlings don’t receive enough sunlight and try to stretch toward whatever little illumination there may be.

-Leggy plants should not be grown as their long thin stems are less sturdy and therefore more likely to bend or break under the weight of their foliage or during weather-related events.
+Leggy basil plants should not be grown as their long thin stems are less sturdy and therefore more likely to bend or break under the weight of their foliage or during weather-related events.

 Once your leggy basil has been moved to an area with better lighting conditions, pruning back the leggy stems can help it flourish back into a healthy bushy plant again.
 We have an article dedicated to leggy basil care that you can view here.